EdwinAmes/MapReduceDemo/README.md

 | the                                                                  | 3      |
 | brown,dog,fox,jumped,lazy,noon,over,petunias,pickled,quick,sun,under | 1 each |

-Each word is examined in turn one after another in order.
+Each word is examined in turn one after another.
 If a computer uses this approach, faster counting requires a faster computer.

 Turns our there's another way.
 Break the text into two lines: